Nature & parks in the Munising and Grand Marais areas

 The Seney National Wildlife Refuge was established as a refuge and breeding ground for migratory birds and other wildlife.
 Seney supports a variety of wildlife, including endangered and reintroduced species.
 Bald eagles, common loons, and trumpeter swans are regularly seen during the summer months, especially June and July, when they are raising their young.

-Valley Spur X-Skiing/Biking Trails
+Valley Spur Ski & Bike Trails

 Managed by the Noquemenon Trail Network and the Friends of Valley Spur in conjunction with the Hiawatha National Forest, Valley Spur is an Alger County favorite for cross country skiing, hiking and mountain biking.
 The 27 mile (45 km) cross country ski trail system is groomed 3 to 4 times per week or as the need arises from December through March for both skate and classic ski.
 Down hill trails are designed with run out and good sight distance, keeping safety in mind.
 Valley Spur sports a deep snow base which makes for a truly unique skiing and snowshoeing experience.
 In summer months, many of these loops are used for mountain bike and hiking trails.
 Trail maps are available at the lodge and are posted throughout the trail system.
 Day Lodge is staff on winter weekends and its phone number acts as the ski condition hotline.